-- How old were you when you think about your earliest experiences with religion or faith formation?
+- How old were you when you thought about your earliest experiences with religion or faith formation?

 - Were your parents your first religious or spiritual teachers, or did they encourage your attendance at Sunday School or a similar function at your local house of worship?
 Was there anyone else in your family who functioned as a religious or spiritual teacher for you?

-- What are one or more of the aspects of religion or spirituality that you learned early in life that has stuck with you, either as a current part of your life or as truth or principle you still adhere to?
+- What are one or more of the aspects of religion or spirituality that you learned early in life that have stuck with you, either as a current part of your life or as a truth or principle you still adhere to?

 It’s important to realize, that your history doesn’t have to be the end of the story when it comes to your spiritually authentic identity.
 An encouraging thing about life, religion, and spirituality as it relates to perfectly imperfect human beings (and perfectly imperfect human teachers) is that we can take steps to be the person we want to be at any time.
 It doesn’t matter how many years we’ve lived, what experiences we’ve had, or mistakes we’ve made, or what we do or do not know.

 Fundamental Spiritual Element 2: The ‘group’ of people you hang out with, learn with, and are exposed to.